How FPV Drones Are Making Waves in Real Estate

 Both traditional drones and FPV drones are used for similar applications (aerial photography, aerial video, etc.).
 However, there are two specific applications where FPV shines: racing and freestyle.

 FPV racing involves flying the drone at fast speeds and flying through gates on a setup course.
-FPV freestyle involves flying through a park or abandoned building, having fun, creating a cool video, etc. FPV drones are physically smaller and lighter than traditional drones.
+FPV freestyle involves flying through a park or abandoned building, having fun, creating a cool video, etc. These types of drones are physically smaller and lighter than traditional drones.
 This makes it easier for FPV drones to navigate tight spaces, make quick turns, and in general, make more precise movements.

 The physical features of FPV drones, combined with the specialized goggles, make flying through a home possible and safe compared to traditional drones.